NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 Instead of blending, ``dem_mosaic`` can compute the image of first, last, minimum, maximum, mean, standard deviation, median, and count of all encountered valid DEM heights at output grid points.
-For the “first” and “last” operations, the order in which DEMs were passed in is used.
+For the "first" and "last" operations, the order in which DEMs were passed in is used.
 With any of these options, the tile names will be adjusted accordingly.
 It is important to note that with these options blending will not happen, since it is explicitly requested that particular values of the input DEMs be used.

 If the number of input DEMs is very large, the tool can fail as the operating system may refuse to load all DEMs.
 In that case, it is